 The Janice Sylvia Brock Art Gallery is a short climb up Seaview Road from Holetown.
-The walls are adorned by bright, bold, yet romantic paintings that capture Barbados and its vibrant, colourful culture.
+The walls are adorned by bright, bold, yet romantic paintings that capture Barbados and its vibrant, colorful culture.

-The Town Square Mall, opposite Jordan’s Supermarket, offers shoppers boutique clothing, shoes, unique handcrafted jewellery, souvenirs, books, a health store, haircare and skincare, and a cute café to stop and watch the world go by.
+The Town Square Mall, opposite Jordan’s Supermarket, offers shoppers boutique clothing, shoes, unique handcrafted jewelry, souvenirs, books, a health store, haircare and skincare, and a cute café.

-Speightstown is also home to the largest fine art gallery in the Caribbean, the Gallery of Caribbean Art.
-The Gallery has an impressive selection of Barbadian and Caribbean art, a great exhibition space, and wide collection of art pieces for purchase.
+Speightstown is also home to the most extensive art gallery in the Caribbean, the Gallery of Caribbean Art.
+The Gallery has an impressive selection of Barbadian and Caribbean art, an excellent exhibition space, and a vast collection of art pieces for purchase.